UBC-MDS/DSCI_522-Chocolate_Ratings_Analysis/doc/Report.md

 *Figure 1.
 Mean ratings of chocolate bars by cocoa bean origin for countries which had more than one rating.*

 ![](../results/choc_data_viz.png)

+(Note that in the plot, we excluded cocoa bean origin countries which only had a single associated chocolate bar rating.
+We did this for the purpose of eliminating "one off" chocolate bars which only had a single rating in order to keep the plot above simple and readable.
+However, those rows were included in our statistical analysis.)

 From the plot, we can see that Venezuela is in the upper half of average rating scores; however we cannot tell whether the mean for Venezuela is significantly different from this visualization.